Larapinta Highlights & Mt Sonder Walk – 7 days

 “There’s nothing like the sublime lighting and landscapes of the Red Centre.
 Glorious sunrises, stunning sunsets, and starlit skies.
 Add to this dramatic landscapes, and extraordinary natural and cultural history.
 The centre will capture your heart and your soul!” – Charles, July 2023

-Embark on an unforgettable all-inclusive 7-day guided walking holiday through Australia’s Red Centre exploring the eastern section of the iconic Larapinta trail.
-We have partnered100% Finke River Culture and Adventure to offer this unique and unforgettable experience.
+Embark on an unforgettable 7-day guided walking holiday through Australia’s Red Centre exploring highlights of the iconic Larapinta trail.
+We are proud to offer this culturally immersive, unique and unforgettable experience.

-Showcasing the highlights of this incredible landscape we have handpicked the best walking sections of the eastern end of the trail.
-While our final day gives you epic views of the western end while you summit the renowned Mt Sonder!
+Showcasing the highlights of this incredible landscape we have handpicked the best walking sections of the Larapinta trail.
+While our fifth day gives you epic views of the western end while you summit the renowned Mt Sonder!

 Whether a seasoned hiker or new to the trails, this journey offers a perfect balance of challenge and reward, with exclusive glamping accommodation and hearty meals.
 Join us for an adventure of a lifetime with likeminded travellers, where every moment is a testament to the beauty, colours and serenity of Australia’s outback.